 In this review, we will be comparing BW 606 and RP-400M, two Passive Bookshelf speakers from Bowers Wilkins and Klipsch.
-Let's have a brief look at the main features

 of B&W 606 and Klipsch RP-400M first before getting into our more